rehierl/node-tree-outliner/3-0-0-design-1.md

 ### current knowledge

-In order to execute any operation, an algorithm needs to have knowledge that enables it to decide which operations need to be executed.
+In order to execute any operation, an algorithm needs to have knowledge that it can use to decide which operations need to be executed.
 The knowledge an algorithm has, while it is entering or exiting a given node, will be referred to as its "current knowledge".